Because polycythemia vera (PV) is a rare type of blood cancer, a diagnosis often comes when you see your doctor for other reasons.

-A diagnosis of PV is usually not the result of a physical exam, but your doctor may observe symptoms of the disease during a routine visit.
+A diagnosis of PV is usually not the result of a physical exam.
+But your doctor may observe symptoms of the disease during a routine visit.

-There are three main blood tests that are used to diagnose PV.
+There are three main blood tests that are used to diagnose PV:

-Complete Blood Count (CBC)
+Complete blood count (CBC)

 A CBC measures the number of red and white blood cells and platelets in your blood.
 It will also tell your doctor what your hemoglobin level is in your bloodstream.

 There are two main types of bone marrow tests:

 These bone marrow samples are sent to a lab for analysis by either a hematologist or a pathologist.
-These specialists will analyze the biopsies and send your primary doctor the results within a few days.
+These specialists will analyze the biopsies and send your doctor the results within a few days.

 The genetic abnormality can be detected in both your blood and your bone marrow, requiring either a blood sample or a bone marrow sample.